GabrielSlima/blog/articles/clean-code-clean-concurrency.md

     </p>
     <p>
         But, of course, there are a many things to consider when we are talking about concurrent programming, including processors, how many cores does the processors have, memory management, cache and so on.
-        Let's focus on how this works first.
     </p>

     <h4>Does it breaks SRP?</h4>